 - Enterprise-compliant roaming of user settings across devices by using work or school accounts (no Microsoft account required)

-- Strong authentication and convenient sign-in for work or school accounts with Microsoft Passport and Windows Hello
+- Strong authentication and convenient sign-in for work or school accounts with Windows Hello for Business and Windows Hello

 - Ability to restrict access only to devices that comply with organizational device Group Policy settings